 - You have difficulty expressing any kind of emotion unless you’re severely inebriated, and then you can’t remember doing so the following day (or you pretend that you can’t), which allows you to avoid discussing what’s been said

 These are just some of the most common signs that a person is emotionally unavailable.
 They will differ from one individual to another, of course, but they’ll generally be variations on common ground.

 What causes a person to be emotionally unavailable?

 If you’re reading this article, you’re probably well aware that you’re emotionally unavailable in your personal relationships and hope to do something to change that.
 The thing is, there’s always a reason for emotional unavailability, and it’s usually different for every person.

 There’s no one-size-fits-all solution, because there are so many causes.

-The healer doesn’t automatically hand them a cream or salve – they ask a simple question first: “Do you know what caused it?“
+Consider someone who goes to a doctor because they have a skin rash.
+The doctor wouldn’t automatically hand them a cream or salve after a rudimentary examination—they would ask a simple question first: “Do you know what caused it?“

-The same goes for emotional issues.
+The same goes for emotional and psychological issues.